Redondo Beach, California: Geography

-The Marina, Harbor and Pier complexes are planned centers of activity that host seafood restaurants, bars, and smaller shops.

-Lifestyle

-Much of the Redondo Beach lifestyle is a blend of the neighborhoods, activities and people of the three Beach Cities of Southern California's South Bay.
-Like its sister cities of Hermosa Beach and Manhattan Beach, Redondo's draw is the beach that links the three cities.
-Redondo was described as "The Gem of the Continent" in the Los Angeles Daily Herald in 1887.

-The beach starts below the bluffs of Palos Verdes in the south (after Torrance Beach) and carries north to the Redondo Pier.
-The area of the beach that starts in Palos Verdes is known as "RAT (Right After Torrance) Beach."

 Climate

 Redondo Beach has a warm-summer Mediterranean climate (Köppen climate classification: Csb) with mild winters and warm, almost rainless summers.
 The coldest months are December through March, and the warmest months are July through September.
 Redondo Beach has mild temperatures year round due to its coastal location.

 Demographics

+Redondo Beach first appeared as a city in the 1890 United States census as part of the now defunct Chataqua Township.

-2020
+2020 census

+The city is affluent and predominantly white.

-The 2020 census found that greater than 50% of Redondo Beach’s residents are white, nearly double the rate of the greater Los Angeles area.
+The 2020 census found that 57.0% of Redondo Beach’s residents are non-Hispanic white, similar to many of the coastal Los Angeles County communities (Malibu, Marina del Rey, Santa Monica, El Segundo, Manhattan Beach, Hermosa Beach, Palos Verdes Estates) despite the greater Los Angeles area being only 23.0% non-Hispanic white.

 Redondo Beach, like its neighboring beach towns, has become one of the most exclusionary cities in Los Angeles by limiting housing production, resulting in a median home costing $1.4 million, 60% higher than the regional average for Los Angeles.